genepattern/RandomForest/docs/tutorial.md

 ## Input Files

 1. Training Data Feature File
     This is the required input file of classifier training feature data which is used to create the random forest model.
 For cross-validation, this is the only feature data input which also has prediction done against it via LOOCV.
-The parameter expects a GCT file (.gct).
+The parameter expects a GCT file (.gct) that follows the [GenePattern GCT](https://www.genepattern.org/file-formats-guide#GCT) file standard.

 2. Training Data Class File
     This is the required input file of classifier training target data which is used to create the random forest model.
 For cross-validation, this is the only target data input whose values are considered as "true."
-The parameter expects a CLS file (.cls).
+The parameter expects a CLS file (.cls) that follows the [GenePattern CLS](https://www.genepattern.org/file-formats-guide#CLS) file standard.

 3. Testing Data Feature File
     This is the optional (only passed in for test-train prediction) input file of classifier testing feature data which the random forest model will predict the class values of.
-The parameter expects a GCT file (.gct).
+The parameter expects a GCT file (.gct) that follows the [GenePattern GCT](https://www.genepattern.org/file-formats-guide#GCT) file standard.

 4. Testing Data Class File
     This is the optional (only passed in for test-train prediction) input file of classifier testing target data whose values are considered as "true."
-The parameter expects a CLS file (.cls).
+The parameter expects a CLS file (.cls) that follows the [GenePattern CLS](https://www.genepattern.org/file-formats-guide#CLS) file standard.

 ## Output Files

-Outputs a results file (.pred.odf) file that follows the [GenePattern ODF (Open Document Format)](https://www.genepattern.org/file-formats-guide#ODF) file standard.
+Outputs a results file (.pred.odf) file that follows the [GenePattern ODF (Output Description Format)](https://www.genepattern.org/file-formats-guide#ODF) file standard.
 It contains a specific set of descriptive headers followed by a main data block comparing the random forest classification's predictions on the entire feature dataset against the true values.

 ## Test-Train Example Data